 Today was a bit of an odd one.
 I was up early, and so avoided paying any camping fees, and headed back down into Quinault for some breakfast.

 All night I had been dreaming of food, and so I was really looking forwards to anything that wasn’t oatmeal basically.
 The salmon omelette was superb, but the IRA songs playing in the background were not.

 There’s a time and place for everything, and 07.30 in the morning, in the middle of nowhere, North America is not it, especially when the staff were about as Irish as my left tit.

 Cycling on, the countryside was non-descript, consisting of either trees that had been cut down, or trees that were waiting to be cut down, with logging trucks hurtling by.

 Every now and again I would come across signs which said ‘Burns’ and underneath ‘coroner’.
 Surely the political system has become so bizarre that people elect county or state coroners?
 Right?
 (Maybe our American cousins can help us out on that one, please leave a note in the guest book!!)

 One of the great things about travelling, is seeing all the towns which have weird and wonderful names.

 Today I passed through a town called Humptulips – Why would anyone name a town after what drunk Dutch men do on a Friday night??
 All right, settle down, settle down.

-Note – The campsite is inundated with frogs.
+Additional Note – The campsite is inundated with frogs.
+A bit weird.